[Track] Using Expensify to file self-employed expenses with online tax software

 Heads up: If you’re not using a tax program, you can also use the totals to complete the IRS-Schedule C directly!
 You can find a guide here.

-If you want to learn more about how you can use Expensify to track your business spend, organize and label expenses, and generate totals for end-of-year reporting, check out the Self Employed Webinar - you can view a pre-recorded session here!
+If you want to learn more about how you can use Expensify to track your business spend, organize and label expenses, and generate totals for end-of-year reporting, check out the Self Employed Training - you can view a recorded session here!